Ph. D. in Ergonomics, Beijing University of Aeronautics and Astronautics, 2003

 Fall prevention; Motor rehabilitation; Biomechanics; Computer simulation

-Feng Yang is an assistant professor in the College of Education & Human Development’s Department of Kinesiology and Health.
-He holds a Ph.D. in ergonomics from Beijing University of Aeronautics and Astronautics.
+Feng Yang is an associate professor in the College of Education & Human Development’s Department of Kinesiology and Health.
+He holds a Ph.D. in ergonomics from Beihang University.

 Yang and his research team conduct research related to biomechanics, motor disorders and rehabilitation.
-Currently, his research mainly concerns fall prevention among older adults and individuals with movement disorders (like multiple sclerosis, stroke, etc.).
-Specifically, Yang and his team are trying to investigate the underlying mechanisms of falls from the perspectives of biomechanics and motor control among healthy and pathological populations.
-They also work to develop novel yet cost-effective training paradigms, like vibration training, perturbation training, etc., to prevent falls from happening among individuals with elevated falling risk.
-Yang has published more than forty articles in prestigious journals.
+Currently, his research concerns fall prevention among older adults and individuals with neurological dysfunctions (such as multiple sclerosis or Alzheimer’s disease).
+Specifically, Yang and his team investigate the underlying mechanisms of falls from the biomechanical and neuromuscular perspectives among healthy and pathological populations.
+They also work to develop novel yet cost-effective training paradigms – such as vibration training, perturbation training, etc. – to prevent falls from happening among individuals with elevated falling risk.
+Yang has published more than 60 articles in prestigious journals.

 Yang, F., Finlayson M., Bethoux, F., Su, X.-G., Dillon L. Maldonado H.M.
 “Controlled whole-body vibration training reduces risk of falls among individuals with multiple sclerosis.”
 Disability and Rehabilitation, 2017 (in press).